am-i-groot/Brightness-Of-Led-On-a-Scale/README.md

 # Brightness-Of-Led-On-a-Scale
 ## It’s Movie Time!
 Switch lights on dim with a click!
-we will learn how to control the LED using Bolt Cloud.
+We will learn how to control the LED using Bolt Cloud.

 # Problem Instance
 Imagine you are watching a movie on your laptop and you want to turn off/dim the light of the room to get the feel of a movie hall.
 What if you can do the same by just one click while sitting on your bed.
 Sound's interesting!!